anerli/atc-python-lessons/lesson01-basics/basics.md

 thing = input('Give me a thing please: ')
 print(thing)
 ```
+This will prompt the user who runs the python script with `Give me a thing please: ` and will then wait for them to enter something.

+> The type returned by `input()` is always a string.
+However, this can be cast to whatever you want.
+For example, you can take `x=int(input('Give me a number: '))` if you want a number as input

 #
 ## :computer: :warning: :non-potable_water: Challenge Round!! :biohazard: :radioactive: :do_not_litter: